-Columbus Day - Discoverer's Day
+Columbus Day / Discoverer's Day

-For decades and decades, American history books and school teaching, told us Christopher Columbus discovered America.
-What those books and teachings did not give credit, to was the fact that Native Americans were already here.
+Americans have been celebrating Columbus Day since 1792.
+That year, New York City held the first Columbus Day celebration commemorating the 500th anniversary of Columbus landing in 1492.
+For decades and decades, American history books and school teaching told us Christopher Columbus discovered America.
+What those books and teachings did not give credit, to is the fact that Native Americans were already here.
 Native Americans truly discovered America.
-It also gave little mention, to the fact that Nordic explorers beginning with Leif Erikson had travelled down the eastern coast of Canada hundreds of years before Columbus arrived.
+It also gave little mention, to the fact that Nordic explorers beginning with Leif Erikson had traveled down the eastern coast of Canada hundreds of years before Columbus arrived.

 Did You Know?
 Anti-Columbus sentiment has grown in both North and South America.
 On Columbus Day, mock trials of Columbus are held in Peru.

 Italian Americans are one exception to the rule.
 They still hold Italian Christopher Columbus in high esteem.